haasr/pops-bot-motioneye/README.rst

 the first time you run the program so you may want to record it as well.

-OPTIONAL: If you have specified a Dropbox or Google Drive folder for your MotionEye camera to upload content to, you may enter the URL in the 'UPLOADS_URL' field.
+OPTIONAL: If you have specified a Dropbox or Google Drive folder for your MotionEye camera to upload content to, you may enter the URL later on in the initial setup.
 Otherwise, you may leave this section blank.

 ****************